vllab-cau/vllab-cau.github.io/_pages/about.md

 **Openings**
 VLLAB currently has a couple of open graduate student (M.S./Ph.D./M.S.-Ph.D. integrated) positions and a Postdoc position.
 VLLAB also has multiple open undergraduate intern positions every semester.
-Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.
+Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in working with our group.